 top of page

-I have vague memories of visiting Rishikesh as a child and the only two visuals my memory could conjure up from the family trip was gingerly walking on the rickety Laxman Jhula and eating the 3-feet long dosa at Chotiwala -- both of which still exist but in a wayyy different form now.
+I have vague memories of visiting Rishikesh as a child, and the only two visuals my memory could conjure up from the family trip was gingerly walking on the rickety Laxman Jhula and eating the 3-feet long dosa at Chotiwala -- both of which still exist but in a very different form now.
 But back in the early 90's, there was no way I'd have foreseen that 30 years later I'd call this obscure holy town in the foothills of the Himalayas, home.

 Rishikesh the OG yoga hub

 Rishikesh is the spiritual hub and Yoga capital of India and arguably the world.
 According to Patanjali's Yoga Sutras, it all started here as rishis and munis (sages and priests) performed rituals, sacred baths and long periods of meditation and yoga on the banks of the mighty Ganga as far back as thousands of years ago.
 The hallowed Parmarth Niketan Ashram was set up in 1940s, Sivananda Ashram (now Divine Life Society) in the '50s and others around the same time.
-They still remain relevant amongst those who came to repose and retire by the Ganga’s peaceful embrace.
+They still remain relevant amongst those who come to repose and retire by the Ganga’s holy all-pervasive presence.
 Maharishi Mahesh, the eager disciple of Swami Brahmananda Saraswati started his Transcendental Meditation journey here and set off a chain of events that changed Rishikesh forever.

 Rishikesh, the Beatles' home in the '60s